richclingman/cloudformation-kata/README.md

 solution.json -- One solution for meeting the objectives.

 attempt.json -- You create this file

+## Steps
+* Review the kata goal
+* Create a new attempt.json
+* Add code to meet the objectives
+* Deploy the template

 ## First Attempt
 For your first attempt, review the included solution.json CF template file.